 The Highbury Corner bridge was built around 1850, and extends over the railway lines used by London Overground.
 Holloway Road (the A1), Highbury & Islington Station and the site of the former post office building sit on top of the bridge structure.

 The bridge structure is in need of replacement, and therefore TfL is working to rebuild the bridge at Highbury Corner.
-Preparatory works began in October 2014, and the works are expected to be completed in 2018.
+Preparatory works began in October 2014, and the works are expected to be completed in Spring 2018.
 This will involve the rebuilding of the bridge itself, as well as a number of changes for the duration of the works:

 - The former post office has been demolished.